 Almost all printers have different requirements, some want re-sized Jpegs, some want 8 bit Tiffs, some don’t supply a colour profile, some offer several – depending on the paper you select.
 I ended up creating a file for each different printer and having files with each printer’s requirements.
 Resized images are named as such.

 The final part of the image preparation (before they get to the Gallery) is the framing.
 It turns out that many of my images are now Liquid Acrylic mounted and therefore don’t need framing.
 The 4 that do need a frames are being sent to a framer who is located just a few hundred yards from the gallery.
 They will personally deliver my work after framing.
 I prefer this to having someone who is not involved in the art to be handling my work.
 The acrylic prints will be delivered directly to the Gallery by courier.
 The acrylic prints were printed in Dublin.

 This unpublished and exclusive collection of Limited Edition Prints was captured with the Magic Cloth technique, a technique pioneered by Tony Prower for digital photography.
 The use of this technique means that each image is uniquely hand-crafted in the camera at the location as different parts of the scene are exposed for a different duration over a long exposure.

 Mögnuð Jörð (magnificent Earth)

 In Icelandic, the word for “Magnificent” also refers to “Magnetisism”.
 Huge magnetic forces sculpt the ice, conduct the Auroras, and direct the waves.
 These long exposures record an accumulated effect of these forces.
 The location for these images in South East Iceland allow these subjects to converge.
 The hope is for the viewer to feel the huge magnetic forces which govern our planet as we hurtle around our sun.

-The images can soon be seen on www.tonyprower.com just follow links to the Gallery!!
+The images can soon be seen in the Justnanco Gallery in Bristol.!!